On-Farm Research Grants

 - Applicants must identify at least one farmer/rancher cooperator in the proposed project, and the work must be conducted on farm (either on the cooperator’s farm, or on a research farm with the cooperator’s involvement).

 - The farmer/rancher cooperator’s primary occupation must be farming or ranching or they are a part-time producer.
 They run their own farm alone or with family or partners and have at $1,000 of documented annual income from their operation, as defined by USDA.
 SSARE also considers proposals with indigenous farmer cooperators who produce for community food systems.
-These enterprises may be an eligible farmer cooperator where the production activity has an annual value of at least $1,000, but products are not sold due to cultural factors.
+These enterprises may be an eligible farmer cooperator where the production activity has an annual value of at least $1,000, even if products are not sold due to cultural factors.

 - The proposed project satisfies the requirements of allowable expenses.